Dead by the Water

 Why support?

-DBTW features modular exploration, survival elements, in-depth character & caravan customisation and engaging battles - all coming together to create an ever tense experience anchored into emerging gameplay.
+DBTW features a modular board with semi-random exploration, survival elements, lite character customisation and engaging battles - all coming together to create a tense experience anchored into emerging gameplay.

-Rich in player interactions, DBTW requires strategic planning and careful resource management, whether you are an adventurer or a traitor.
-Each session throws at you new challenges constantly making you reassess priorities where any decision can be the last.
-With asymmetry and a large amount of moving parts, no two playthroughs will be the same but one thing will remain constant: the stories you made along the way.
+Rich in player interactions, DBTW requires strategic planning and careful resource management, whether you are part of the Loyal crew or the Cursed sailor.
+Each session spontaneously creatures unique challenges which constantly make players reassess priorities.
+Decisions ripple throughout the session, creating gameplay depth.
+With asymmetry and a large amount of modular parts, no two playthroughs is the same.

-Dead by the Water is a game of moments, of stories told, a game about “that time” your friend did “that thing” to save the day (or doom it).
+Our goal is for Dead by the Water to be a game of moments, of stories told; a game about “that time” your friend did “that thing” to save the day (or doom it); promising high player agency and depth of decision.

 Innovative combat and social-deception